-- (a) Responsible party.
-The responsible party shall comply with this section. - (b) Requirements.
-Erosion and sediment control practices at each site where land disturbing construction activity is to occur shall be used to prevent or reduce all of the following: - (1) The deposition of soil from being tracked onto streets by vehicles.

-- (2) The discharge of sediment from disturbed areas into on-site storm water inlets. - (3) The discharge of sediment from disturbed areas. - (4) The discharge of sediment from drainage ways that flow off the site. - (5) The discharge of sediment by dewatering activities. - (6) The discharge of sediment eroding from soil stockpiles existing for more than seven (7) days. - (7) The transport, by runoff from the site, of chemicals, cement and other building compounds and materials on the construction site during the construction period.
+- (b) Requirements.
+Erosion and sediment control practices at each site where land disturbing construction activity is to occur shall be used to prevent or reduce all of the following: - (1) The deposition of soil from being tracked onto streets by vehicles. - (2) The discharge of sediment from disturbed areas into on-site storm water inlets. - (3) The discharge of sediment from disturbed areas. areas into adjacent waters of the state. - (4) The discharge of sediment from drainage ways that flow off the site. - (5) The discharge of sediment by dewatering activities. - (6) The discharge of sediment eroding from soil stockpiles existing for more than seven (7) days. - (7) The transport by runoff into waters of the state-of chemicals, cement and other building compounds and materials on the construction site during the construction period.
 However, projects that require the placement of these materials in waters of the state, such as constructing bridge footings or BMP installations, are not prohibited by this paragraph. - (c) Location.
 The BMPs used to comply with this section shall be located so that treatment occurs before runoff leaves the site or enters a storm conveyance system, any drainage channel or waters of the state. - (d) Implementation.
-The BMPs used to comply with this section shall be implemented as follows: - (1) Erosion and sediment control practices shall be constructed or installed before land disturbing construction activities begin. - (2) Erosion and sediment control practices shall be maintained until final stabilization. - (3) Final stabilization activity shall commence when land disturbing activities cease and final grade has been reached on any portion of the site. - (4) Temporary stabilization activity shall commence when land disturbing activities cease and will not resume for a period exceeding fourteen (14) calendar days. - (5) BMPs that are no longer necessary for erosion and sediment control shall be removed by the responsible party. - (6) All off-site deposits occurring as a result of a storm event shall be cleaned up by the end of the next working day.
-All other off-site deposits occurring as a result of land disturbing activities shall be cleaned up by the end of the workday.
+The BMPs used to comply with this section shall be implemented as follows: - (1) Erosion and sediment control practices shall be constructed or installed before land disturbing construction activities begin. - (2) Erosion and sediment control practices shall be maintained until final stabilization. - (3) Final stabilization activity shall commence when land disturbing activities cease and

+- final grade has been reached on any portion of the site. - (4) Temporary stabilization activity shall commence when land disturbing activities cease and will not resume for a period exceeding fourteen (14) calendar days. - (5) BMPs that are no longer necessary for erosion and sediment control shall be removed by the responsible party. - (6) All off-site deposits occurring as a result of a storm event shall be cleaned up by the end of the next working day.
+All other offsite deposits occurring as a result of land disturbing activities shall be cleaned up by the end of the workday.
 Flushing is not allowed. - (e) Alternate requirements.
 The City of Appleton may establish erosion and sediment control requirements more stringent than those set forth in this section if the City determines that an added level of protection is needed to protect resources.
+(Ord 184-11, §1, 1-1-12)